marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 ```
 When it stops like this, the app is ready to to visit.
 You can
 [exercise the application](http://localhost:8090) and [browse MarkLogic](http://localhost:8000/qconsole)
+This application server hosts the middle tier and a built version of an angular.js MVC browser application.
+This browser application is runable separately as well; see the [browser readme](../../browser/README.md) for instructions on how to set up and build with Samplestack's browser application.

 *If you're stuck...*